How does LAANC benefit Industry?

 - MOA countersigned by FAA upon successful completion of all onboarding activities

-The LAANC capability is in a test phase, prospective applicants should expect changes to the application process, and requirements.
+Prospective applicants should expect changes to the application process, and requirements when the next onboarding process is announced.
 Sign up for LAANC related updates.

 Interested parties should note: